zuozhenggh/learning-library/data-management-library/security/data-safe/workshop/assess-db-config-users/assess-db-config-users.md

    ![](./images/security-assess-target-database.png "fred")

-- While the assessment is running, continue to the next part.
+- While the assessment is running, continue to the next step.

   The assessment takes approximately 2-3 minutes to complete.

-## **PART 2**: Run a User Assessment job against a target database
+## **STEP 2**: Run a User Assessment job against a target database

 You can use User Assessment to identify user settings and risks on your target databases.